-The total amount due is the sum of the annual payment plus any once-off Payment due.
+The total amount due is the sum of the annual payment plus any once-off payment due (in the case of result-based plans it is the maximum annual payment).
 The amount that will actually be paid may be reduced for non-compliance.
-Irrespective of possible deductions from potential payments, the contracted amount (100% as per compensation table) should be filled in on the NPWSe form.
+Irrespective of possible deductions from potential payments, the contracted amount (100% as per payment calculation table) should be filled in on the NPWSe form.
 The issue of deductions from potential payments will be dealt with internally by the NPWS.

-2.6 Current BPS return
+2.6 Current BPS declaration

-In the case of farmers, a copy of the Current BPS return must be included with the application for payment.
+In the case of farmers, a copy of the current BPS declaration must be included with the application for payment.
 Any differences between it and the plan should be noted in Part B of the NPWSg (Compliance Report).
 Differences should be duly explained in the comments by planner section D of the NPWSg (Compliance Report).